CARLI/select/docs/common-database-tasks.md

 On production, futon is at: http://select-prod.carli.illinois.edu/db/_utils/index.html When running couch locally it is found at: http://localhost:5984/_utils/index.html

-The credentials for logging in to the Futon interface can be found in the secure config file.
+The credentials for logging in to the Futon interface can be found in the secure config file, /home/jenkins/.carli-secure.json

 ## Common tasks

 ### Forcibly reset a users password.

 Log in to Futon and select the `_users` database.
 Select the user from the list, they are listed by the email used to log into the application.
+Select the user whose password you would like to reset.
+Select "Add Field" option, and name the field `password`.
+Enter the value for the new password.
+When you save the changes, the password field you just added will not actually be saved -- instead CouchDb has updated the "derived_key" field (the securely hashed version of the password provided).

 ### Get replication and indexing job status